fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

     SomeGenericThing<MyType1> arg1
 ```

+As another example, consider `IParseable<T>`.
+Let's assume you have a set of 100 domain object classes using `IParseable<T>` and a framework to compose these.
+Now assume the specification of your parsing implementations changes so that, for example, there are now **two** textual formats you need to parse, and you want a parameter to control which ones are accepted.
+In this case, there is literally  no way to communicate that control parameter to your 100 implementations of `IParseable<T>`.
+This means your composition framework built on `IParseable<T>` may become entirely useless to you, simply due to this one small unexpected change in requirement.
+You now have to remove all use of `IParseable<T>`, shifting to another technnique.
+What's gone wrong?
+Perhaps the initial use of `IParseable<T>` should carry a warning, saying "one day you or your users may  regret this, and have to undo everything you've done".

-To recap, IWSAM implementations are not within the parameterizable portion of the langauge.
-Using them in your own code exposes you to necessary-removal should any of your assumptions change.
+To recap, IWSAM implementations are not within the parameterizable "core" portion of the langauge.
+Plumbing parameters to IWASM implementations is not possible without changing IWSAM definitions.
+This means using existing abstractions in your own code exposes you to removal should your requirements change.

-The same problem applies to some other C#/F# constructs such as operators, which must have static implementations.
-However it is fairly routine to remove the use of these, and they rarely need to capture.
+> ASIDE: The same problem applies to a very small extent when using some other C#/F# constructs such as operators, which must have static implementations.
+However it is fairly routine to remove the use of these, and they rarely need to capture, and they do not participate in compositional framework design.

 > NOTE: Haskell's type classes have this problem.
-Scala's 'implicits' do **not** suffer this problem - implicit implementations can be local and can capture.
-This seen as adding major flexibility and was built on long experience.
-F# SRTP have this problem (but are not widely used in user code).
-The proposed extension methods for SRTP (RFC FS-1043) could in theory be adjusted to allow local SRTP implementations and capture, like Scala implicits, but this is not yet proposed.
+Scala's 'implicits' do **not** suffer this problem - implicit implementations can be local and can capture, something seen as adding major flexibility and built on long experience.
+F# SRTPs have this problem but are not widely used in user code.

 ### Drawback - Three ways to abstract

-There are now three mechanisms to do type-level abstraction: Explicit function passing, IWSAMs and SRTP.
+In F# there are now three mechanisms to do type-level abstraction: Explicit function passing, IWSAMs and SRTP.

+Within F#, explicit function passing should generally be preferred.
+SRTP and IWSAMs can be used as needed.

 **Explicit function passing:**